oracle-livelabs/security/data-safe/register-db-on-compute-private-endpoint/register-db-on-compute-private-endpoint.md

     SQL> <copy>GRANT CONNECT, RESOURCE TO DS_ADMIN;</copy>
     ```

+## Task 3: Grant the Data Safe service account permissions to use all Data Safe features

-5. Run the `datasafe_privileges.sql` script to grant all Data Safe permissions to `DATASAFE$ADMIN`.
+1. Run the `datasafe_privileges.sql` script to grant all Data Safe permissions to `DATASAFE$ADMIN`.
 The following command assumes that the `datasafe_privileges.sql` script is located in the `oracle` home directory.
 The `ALL` permission includes the `SQL_FIREWALL` permission.

     ```sql
     SQL> <copy>@datasafe_privileges.sql DS_ADMIN GRANT ALL</copy>
+    ```

+2. Review the output.
+Notice all of the Data Safe roles that are now granted to the Data Safe service account on the database.

+    ```sql
-    Enter value for USERNAME (case sensitive matching the username from dba_users) Setting USERNAME to DATASAFE$ADMIN
+    <copy>Enter value for USERNAME (case sensitive matching the username from dba_users)
+    Setting USERNAME to DATASAFE$ADMIN
     Enter value for TYPE (grant/revoke)
     Setting TYPE to GRANT